w3f/polkadot-wiki/docs/kusama-ledger.md

 > Note the "Transfer with Keep-Alive Checks" toggle.
 While this toggle is in the _On_ state, your
 > account will be unable to make transactions which would get its balance below the existential
 > deposit.
 This prevents reaping of accounts with low balances.
 If you toggle this to _Off_, you
-> will be able to go below ED balance, causing your account to be deleted and any dust amount of KSM
+> will be able to go below existential deposit balance, causing your account to be deleted and any
-> to be burned.
-If you encounter KeepAlive errors when making transactions, this might be the
+> dust amount of KSM to be burned.
+If you encounter KeepAlive errors when making transactions, this
-> reason.
+> might be the reason.

 ### Receiving a Transfer